amikos-tech/chroma-core/docs/CIP_2_Auth_Providers_Proposal.md

 ## Status

-Current Status: `Accepted`
+Current Status: `Implemented`

 ## **Motivation**

 Currently, Chroma does not provide any authentication mechanism.
-This CIP proposes to to add authentication abstractions and basic authentication mechanisms to Chroma.
+This CIP proposes to add authentication abstractions and basic authentication mechanisms to Chroma.

 There are intrinsic and extrinsic motivations for this CIP.
 The intrinsic motivation